sg-crest

 What is the rationale to convert existing Fire Emergency Plan (FEP) to the Emergency Response Plan (ERP)?

 The Fire Emergency Plan (FEP) is a plan that contains information on the types of fire safety measures that are provided in designated premises and includes floor layout plans and fire evacuation procedures.
-Currently, all public buildings are required to formulate a FEP for their building.
-Buildings that require the appointment of FSM however, not only need the FEP but also the In-Place-Protection (IPP) plan and Arson Prevention Plan (APP).
-The FSM is also required to conduct Table Top exercises annually.
+Previously, all public buildings are required to formulate a FEP for their building.

 The ERP on the other hand is a more comprehensive plan that integrates all the plans (FEP, IPP and APP).
 The inclusion of other fire-related emergencies like CBRE attacks is dependent on the risk level of their premises.
 Essentially, the ERP will outline response proccedures to all the different types of fire and fire-related incidents (inclusive of mass casualty incident) in the building and stipulate the relevant actions to be taken to protect and evacuate people in the building under different emergency scenarios.